Henry Maier

 Henry Walter Maier (February 7, 1918 – July 17, 1994) was an American politician and the longest-serving mayor of Milwaukee, Wisconsin, holding office from 1960 to 1988.
 A Democrat, Maier was a powerful and controversial figure, presiding over an era of economic and political turbulence for the city of Milwaukee.

 Early life

 Maier was born Henry Walter David Nelke in Dayton, Ohio.
-After his father died, he moved with his mother to Springfield, Ohio to live with his grandparents.
+After his father died, he moved with his mother to Springfield, Ohio to live with his maternal grandparents.
 He graduated from Springfield High School in 1936.
 When his mother moved to Milwaukee and married contractor Charles Maier, Nelke accompanied her.
 He changed his name to Henry Walter Maier in 1938.

+He graduated with a bachelor's degree from the University of Wisconsin–Madison in 1940.
+That same year, he became involved in politics by supporting the 1940 presidential candidacy of Republican nominee Wendell Willkie.

 Maier served in the United States Navy during World War II.
-He earned a bachelor's degree from the University of Wisconsin-Madison and a master's degree from University of Wisconsin-Milwaukee.
-Maier was in the insurance business and taught workers' compensation and general liability insurance at the University of Wisconsin-Milwaukee.
+He earned a master's degree from University of Wisconsin-Milwaukee.
+He worked briefly as an agent in the insurance industry, and taught workers' compensation and general liability insurance at the University of Wisconsin-Milwaukee.

+In the late 1940s Maier politically affiliated himself with the Democratic Party, and again became politically involved.
+In 1948, he unsuccessfully ran for mayor of Milwaukee, finishing sixth in the election, being in the lower half of finishers in a crowded mayoral field that year.